OleHolmNielsen/ITwiki/docs/Kickstart.rst

 Introduction
 =============

-The Kickstart installation method provides a way to do automated installations of RedHat Linux and derivatives, while allowing the Anaconda installer to make decision about hardware support and packages dependencies.
+The ``Kickstart`` installation method provides a way to do automated installations of RedHat Linux and derivatives.
 For documentation see the Pykickstart_ page.

 .. _Pykickstart: https://pykickstart.readthedocs.io/en/latest/